Milan mayor lashes out at revelers breaking virus rules

 “I won’t allow a handful of crazy people without masks, sitting one next to the other put everything in doubt,” Sala said.

-Milan is the financial heart of Italy and the seat of its hardest-hit region, which has registered more than two-thirds of Italy’s coronavirus cases and half of its deaths.
+Milan is the financial heart of Italy and the seat of its hardest-hit region of Lombardy, which has registered more than one-third of Italy’s coronavirus cases and half of its deaths.
 Bars and restaurants have been shuttered for two months except for delivery and since Monday takeout — and the local restaurant association says that 2,000 of the 7,000 of the city’s establishments may not survive the crisis.

 Milan residents who were forced to remain inside for two months except for the strictest necessity are reveling in their new freedom to move about the city, with masks required.

-Note: This story has been corrected to show that Lombardy is more than one-third of Italy’s positive cases, not two-thirds.